Matt Hands, VP, Insurance and MoneySense

 Another life insurance product you may be interested in is critical illness insurance.
 This type of coverage protects you financially in the event you're diagnosed with a specified illness.
 Let's take a look at a few key differences in the table below.

 In Canada, disability insurance premiums aren't tax deductible for individuals.
 If you're self-employed or an employer who pays group premiums, however, there may be an opportunity to claim disability insurance as a business expense.
 But be sure to consult a licensed tax professional for more details.

 Can you get life insurance while on disability?

 Yes, but life insurance for those with pre-existing conditions is usually much more expensive.
 You may also be denied conventional forms of coverage, and instead, need to opt for a form of no medical life insurance.

 Is mortgage disability insurance worth it?

-Does term life cover disability?
+Does term life insurance cover disability?

 What is key-person disability insurance?

-How long does disability insurance last?
+How long does long-term disability insurance last?

 This depends on the exact terms of your policy.
 Long-term disability insurance typically lasts upwards of two years, and some plans may even payout until you reach the age of retirement.
 It's always important to clarify all details and expectations with your broker before signing.